Take Note! New Barbados Banknotes 2013

 Remember that even with new-look notes in circulation, all notes issued by the Central Bank of Barbados – from 1973 to the present – remain legal tender and can and should continue to be used and accepted islandwide.

-Click on any of the notes below to learn more about the design and security features of that denomination.
+Click on any of the notes above to learn more about the design and security features of that denomination.